My rating: 4 of 5 stars

 Where Philomel gave up.

 Iachimo, a figure never very strongly characterized in the play, here becomes a voyeur-poet, a sexually-passive eye-rapist.
 If Cymbeline is metatheatrical, this should disgust us with theater, with all prying into the minds and affairs of others, as we have no one to identify with here but the invader.
-(Likewise, the queen—the play’s other intelligent villainous schemer, as opposed to the asinine Cloten—is a proto-decadent figure, with her poisonous flowers that will, later in cultural history, be wafting their fatal perfumes through the prose of Hawthorne and Wilde.)
+(Likewise, the queen—the play’s only other intelligent villainous schemer, as opposed to the asinine Cloten—is a proto-decadent figure, with her poisonous flowers that will, later in literary history, be wafting their fatal perfumes through the prose of Hawthorne and Wilde.)

 The play indulges, through the speeches of the ex-courtier and faux-shepherd Belarius, a rhetoric of disgust with the artificialities of court life: